The Danube river – from backwater to energy artery

 You know me, I am convinced that LNG is going to replace diesel as a fuel and it’s not going to take 50 years.
 I believe that LNG will start making inroads in Europe by 2020 and it will become one of the bigger fuels by market share by 2030.
 So somehow the stuff will have to be moved around.

 We can use road trailers but they are expensive by any standards and stringent eight limitations on European motorways make this an even more forbidding exercise.
-Every little bitsy lump of LNG needs driver’s intelligence in order to reach its point of use.
+Every little bitsy lump of LNG needs a driver’s intelligence to reach its point of use.

-Rail is a much better solution as not every carriage needs a driver and cargos can be much bigger than for road trailers.
-But when it comes to making bulk real big nothing beats the waterway.
+Rail is a much better solution as not every carriage needs a driver and cargo can be much bigger than for road trailers.
+But when it comes to making bulk really big nothing beats the waterway.
 For comparison.

 But I have already said in a previous blog post – you cannot do everything at once.
 Someone needs to start somewhere.
 One cannot invest billions in heavy river upgrading before the market is there.
 First, we need to develop the market and that only works little by little.
 We need to establish LNG as a fuel – that’s the market.
 We need to show the people of Europe what LNG can do to their lives.

 And there needs to be a starting point.
-Bringing LNG cargos from the estuary to Linz (as an example) does not make a lot of sense as its cheaper to produce LNG in situ and use the river as some sort of bulk distribution and storage system.
+Bringing LNG cargo from the estuary to Linz (as an example) does not make a lot of sense as it is cheaper to produce LNG in situ and use the river as some sort of bulk distribution and storage system.
 Yes, you heard me right.
-Having some lighters filled with LNG at extremely cold weather at a strategic location on the river means rapid means of providing peak gas at peak times.
-Just like the peak shaving rapid-fire gas storage some cities have in place for days of extreme cold.
+Having some lighters filled with LNG in extremely cold weather at a strategic location on the river means rapid means of providing peak gas at peak times.
+Just like the peak shaving rapid-fire gas storage, some cities have it in place for days of extreme cold.

 0 replies